 The equivalent circuit of a Single Phase Induction Motor can be obtained by two methods named the Double Revolving Field Theory and Cross Field Theory.
 Firstly the equivalent circuit is developed on the basis of double revolving field theory when only its main winding is energized.

 Considering the case when the rotor is stationary and only the main winding is excited.
 The motor behaves as a single-phase transformer with its secondary short circuit.
 The equivalent circuit diagram of the single phase motor with only its main winding energized is shown below:

 - R1m is the resistance of the main stator winding.

 - X1m is the leakage reactance of the main stator winding.

 - R’2 is the standstill rotor resistance referred to as the main stator winding.

 - X’2 is the standstill rotor leakage reactance referred to as the main stator winding.

 - Im is the main winding current.

 The core loss will be assumed to be lumped with the mechanical and stray losses as a part of the rotational losses of the rotor.
 The pulsating air gap flux in the motor at the standstill is resolved into two equal and opposite fluxes with the motor.
-The standstill impedance of each of the rotor referred to the main stator winding is given as
+The standstill impedance of each of the rotors referred to as the main stator winding is given as:

 At the standstill condition Emf = Emb